 A couple of months ago, Huawei launched its Harmony OS 2.0 with some major updates.
 On December 16, it officially unveiled the HarmonyOS 2.0 mobile phone developer Beta version.
-The company aims to cover more than 100 million devices from 40+ mainstream brands by the year 2021.
+The company aims to cover over 100 million devices from 40+ mainstream brands by 2021.

-Wang Chenglu, the president of Huawei’s consumer business software department informed that they have collaborated with Midea, Joyoung, Boss Electric and Puffin technology in order to achieve their goal.
+Wang Chengdu, the president of Huawei’s consumer business software department informed that they have collaborated with Midea, Joyoung, Boss Electric and Puffin technology in order to achieve their goal.

 As per the Qicha APP report, Huawei has recently added a number of Hongmeng system-related trademark applications including HARMONYHILINK, HongmengConnect, HarmonyConnect and HongmengHiLink.
 According to the reports, all of them involve scientific instruments.